NicolasMiramon/LabGuide/003-successfactors.md

 6. In the **General tab**, copy and paste this company ID **SFPART068962** then click **Next**

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image06.png "image_tooltip")
 ```
 Company ID = SFPART068962

 ```

-7. Select SAML 2.0 then click **Save**.
+1. Select SAML 2.0 then click on **Done**.

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image06.png "image_tooltip")

-8. Now you need to configure the provisioning in order to push users from SAP to Okta.
+2. Now you need to configure the provisioning in order to push users from SAP to Okta.

    Go to the **Provisioning** tab, click on **Configure API Integration**, click on **Enable API Integration**, enter the base URL, admin username and admin password (you can find them below) then click on **Test API Credentials**.
 If the test result is green, click on **Save**

-   [!Warning]
-   > **Please copy and paste the admin password from this lab into Okta in order to avoid locking out the account**
+   > **PLEASE COPY AND PASTE THE ADMIN PASSWORD FROM THIS LAB INTO OKTA TO AVOID LOCKING OUT THE ACCOUNT**

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image08.png "image_tooltip")